PoomSmart/YTUHD/README.md

 ## VP9

-Hardware accelerated VP9 decoder is technically added as of iOS 14 and YouTube has been utilizing it through a private entitlement `com.apple.coremedia.allow-alternate-video-decoder-selection` (All apps are equal is a lie).
+Hardware accelerated VP9 decoder is technically added as of iOS 14 and YouTube has been utilizing it through a private entitlement `com.apple.coremedia.allow-alternate-video-decoder-selection` (alternatives: `com.apple.coremedia.allow-specifying-alternate-video-decoder-selection` and ``com.apple.developer.coremedia.allow-alternate-video-decoder-selection`) (All apps are equal is a lie).
 This decoder handles up to 4K, but only for A12 devices and later.

 Those old devices don't get `AppleAVD` driver (`/System/Library/Extensions/AppleAVD.kext`) which is essential for VP9 decoding to work.